Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 ## Testing Ardupilot with Gazebo simulator and ROS

 ### Introduction :
 The last group project tried out this solution which worked well.
 However it did not used Gazebo nor ROS, hence I am going to follow the tutorial they have used for Ardupilot and SITL, then add those for Gazebo and ROS.
+The Gazebo part uses a pure Gazebo plugin so there is no need of ROS however it is [still possible to use ROS with normal gazebo-ros packages](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html#plugin-installation).

 The architecture is the following :